-9. ADB will not finance any project if it does not comply with ADB SPS, 2009 nor will it finance any project if it does not comply with its host country's environmental and social safeguard laws.
-Where discrepancy between ADB and government policies exist, the stricter policy will prevail.
-Moreover, ADB SPS, 2009 applies to all ADB-financed and/or ADB-administered sovereign projects, and their components regardless of the source of financing, including investment projects funded by a loan; and/or a grant; and/or other means.
+9. ADB will not finance any project if it does not comply with ADB SPS nor will it finance any project if it does not comply with its host country's environmental and social safeguard laws.
+Where discrepancy between ADB and Government of Bangladesh policies exist, ADB's policy will prevail.
+Moreover, ADB SPS applies to all ADB-financed and/or ADB-administered sovereign projects, and their components regardless of the source of financing, including investment projects funded by a loan; and/or a grant; and/or other means.